Some Korean pastors say they need to be more vocal about racial justice

 To some progressive Korean American faith leaders, the recent uptick in interest in these issues within their religious communities is the product of decades of groundwork.

-Pastor Chongho James Kim, 63, senior pastor at First United Methodist Church in Flushing, in New York City, said that his ministry is informed by the history of his homeland and the theology of his adopted country.
+Pastor Chongho James Kim, 63, senior pastor at First United Methodist Church in Flushing, in New York City, said his ministry is informed by the history of his homeland and the theology of his adopted country.
 Kim immigrated to the United States in 1973, during a period considered a “dark age for democracy” in South Korea.
 From the 1950-1953 Korean War through the mid-1990s, a series of authoritarian leaders, propped up at times by U.S. political and military interests focused on deterring North Korea, worked to brutally suppress the activist-led pro-democracy movement.

 While Kim was enrolled in seminary at Boston University, he continued to follow events in South Korea, observing “how contemporary imperialism affects people of my homeland, how militarism and military dictatorship operates.”